art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ### The Conventions

 * Basic Loading Order
-  * files are required before directories
+  * files are included before directories
-  * files and directories are required in alphanumeric order
+  * files and directories are included in alphanumeric order
-* Directory and File Prefixes
+* Directory-name and File-name Prefixes
-  * Underscores `name.match /^_+/`
+  * Underscore names: `name.match /^_+/`
     * All underscores at the beginning of the name are removed after sorting.
     * I.E. The module-name for these files and directories does not included the underscore prefix
     * *Use case: Adding one or more underscores is a handy way to ensure some files or directories are load before others.*
-  * Single-dash `name.match /^-[^-]/`
+  * Single-dash names: `name.match /^-[^-]/`
-    * required but not added to namespace
+    * included but not added to namespace
-    * required before all other files and directories
+    * included before all other files and directories
-      * -files are required first, then -directories
+      * -files are included first, then -directories
-    * *Use case: Fully control the load-order of your files by making a single-dash-file which, but definition will be loaded first, which in turn requires files in your custom order.*
+    * *Use case: Fully control the load-order of your files by making a single-dash-file which, by definition will be loaded first, which in turn includes files in your custom order.*
-  * Double-dash `name.match /^--/`
+  * Double-dash names:`name.match /^--/`
-    * not required
+    * not included
     * 100% ignored by neptune-namespaces
     * *Use case: Allows you to have complete manual control over loading these files.*
-* Special File Names (after removing any underscore prefixes)
+* Special File-names (after removing any underscore prefixes)
   * `fileName == parentDirectoryName`
     * instead of the normal way files are *added* to the namespace, this file is *merged* into the namespace class via: `namespace.includeInNamespace(require(fileName))`
     * *Use case: Handy for adding other things to the namespace class.
   * `fileName == siblingSubdirectoryName`
-    * only the file is required.
+    * In this case the file is included, but the directory is not.
     * *Use case: This is primarilly a disambiguation, but it also gives you manual control over loading a sub-directory which may be more clear than prepending the directory with a "--".*

 ### File Name Conventions Example